Discontinuous groups in positive characteristic and automorphisms of Mumford curves: Introduction

 {\bf Remark.} \ \ A reformulation of the above theorem in the style of Siegel's lower bound is as follows: {\sl if \ $\Gamma$ is a Schottky group of rank $g$, then the $\mu$-invariant of its normalizer $N$ {\rm (cf.\ \cite{Karrass:73}, \cite{Herrlich:80})} is bounded from below by }

 The proof of the main theorem uses the description of the automorphism group by the normalizer $N$ of its Schottky group $\Gamma$, whose structure can be studied by its action on the Bruhat-Tits tree $\T$ of $PGL(2,k)$.
-Although this principle of proof was also used by Herrlich in the $p$-adic case, the quintessence of our techniques is rather different: since the expected bound in positive characteristic is not linear in the genus, we cannot in general restrict to normalizers that are the amalgam of {\sl two} finite groups.
-Instead, we investigate directly the link between the ramification in $\pi\ : \ X \rightarrow S:= \A(X)\backslash X$ and the combinatorial geometry of the analytic reduction of $S$.
-From Hurwitz's formula applied to $\pi$, it is immediate that the bound $12(g-1)$ on the order of the automorphism group holds, unless if $S={\bf P}^1$ and $\pi$ is branched above $m=2$ or $m=3$ points.
+Although this principle of proof was also used by Herrlich in the $p$-adic case, the quintessence of our techniques is rather different.
+In the $p$-adic case the expected bound is linear in the genus, and this allows Herrlich to restrict to normalizers that are the amalgam of {\sl two} finite groups.
+In positive characteristic, the expected bound is not linear in the genus, so we have to consider more complicated normalizers.
+We therefore investigate directly the link between the ramification in $\pi\ : \ X \rightarrow S:= \A(X)\backslash X$ and the combinatorial geometry of the analytic reduction of $S$.
+From Hurwitz's formula applied to $\pi$, it is immediate that the bound $12(g-1)$ on the order of the automorphism group holds, unless $S={\bf P}^1$ and $\pi$ is branched above $m=2$ or $m=3$ points.
 Let $\T_N$ (respectively ${\T}_N^\ram$) be the subtree of $\T$ which is generated by the limit points of $\Gamma$, seen as ends of $\T$ (respectively the limit points together with the fixed points of torsion elements in $N$).
 The quotients $T_N=N \backslash {\T}_N$ and $T_N^\ram = N \backslash {\T}_N^\ram$ are homotopic to the intersection graph of the analytic reduction of $S$ as a rigid analytic space, but $T_N^\ram$ has finitely many ends attached to it, which are in bijection with the points above which $\pi$ is branched.
 The advantage of using $T_N^\ram$ instead of the usual $T_N$ lies in the following key proposition, which replaces the ``restriction to an amalgam of two groups'' in the $p$-adic case:

 \vv

 {\bf Proposition 1.} \ \ {\sl If \ $T$ is a subtree of $T_N^\ram$ having the same ends as $T_N^\ram$, then $T$ is a contraction of $T_N^\ram$, {\rm i.e.,} every geodesic connecting a point from $T_N^\ram-T$ to $T$ is a path on which the stabilizers of vertices are ordered increasingly w.r.t.\ inclusion in the direction of $T$.
 In particular, the amalgams associated to $T$ and $T_N^\ram$ are the same $(=N)$.}